fsharp/fsharp.org/use/linux/index.md

 headline: Use F# on Linux
 ---

-To help with Linux packages, please email the [F# Open Source Group](http://fsharp.github.com).
+To help with Linux packages, please join the [F# Open Engineering Group](http://fsharp.github.io).
 You can also [submit an edit to this page](https://github.com/fsharp/fsfoundation/blob/gh-pages/use/linux/index.md).

 ### Option 1: Use the F# Debian packages